mne-tools/mne-python/doc/glossary.rst

         The inverse operator is an :math:`M \times N` matrix (:math:`M` source locations by :math:`N` sensors) that, when applied to the sensor signals, yields estimates of the brain activity that gave rise to the observed sensor signals.
-Different inverse operators are necessary for EEG, MEG, or combined EEG+MEG data, as well as for constrained-orientation versus fixed-orientation sources and for
-        cortical surface versus cortical volume source estimates.
+Inverse operators are available for the linear inverse methods MNE, dSPM, sLORETA and eLORETA.

     label
         A :class:`Label` refers to a region in the cortex, also often called